Assignments Week 4

 We encourage facilitators to make the decision that is best for their students and course objectives.

-Opt: Back to Narrative Medicine & the Power of the Story *
+Opt: Back to Narrative Medicine & the *